pariann123/Classification-of-Breast-Cancer-Tumours/README.md

 malignant cells.
 The performance of the model is evaluated in terms of accuracy, recall, precision, k-fold cross validation, along with area under the receiver operating characteristic (AUC-ROC curve).
-To optimise our model, we implemented a wrapper and filter feature selection method which reduces irrelevant attributes and only attains key underlying features.
+To optimise the model, a wrapper and filter feature selection method have been implemented, which reduces irrelevant attributes and only attains key underlying features.